 STEP 8: PREGNANCY TEST

-It is most imperative that patients should continue to take the prescribed medications until the 12th week of pregnancy.
-It is also important to inform your doctor that you are pregnant, so that a pelvic ultrasound may be performed at the 7th week of gestation to confirm the number of embryos that have successfully implanted, and monitor the foetal heartbeat of the baby.
+It is most imperative that you continue to take the prescribed medication until twelve weeks’ gestation.
+It is also important to inform your doctor of your pregnancy so that they can register you with a midwife and organise an ultrasound scan at seven weeks gestation to confirm the number of embryos that have successfully implanted and monitor the foetal heartbeat of the baby.

-Patients are consequently advised to discontinue all medications.
-It is expected that you may experience withdrawal bleeding after the cessation of the drugs taken.
-Your monthly menstrual cycle is expected to normalize within 4 to 6 weeks.
+Patients are advised to discontinue all medications.
+It is expected that you may experience withdrawal bleeding after the cessation of the drugs.
+Your monthly menstrual cycle is expected to normalise within 4 to 6 weeks.

-For more information about our program on egg donation in North Cyprus, please don’t hesitate to call or keep in touch with us.
-We are always happy and eager to answer all your enquiries and concerns.
+For more information regarding egg donation treatment in Cyprus with Team Miracle, please don’t hesitate to call or get in touch with us.
+We are always happy to answer any questions you may have.